ISL: Tunisian international Mohamed Larbi joins Mumbai City FC | Goal.com

 Representing his country, Larbi has won the CAF Champions League twice (2018, 2018-19) and finished runner-up in the 2018-19 CAF Super Cup.

-"Happy to join Mumbai City FC for the next four months," the player has taken to his social media handle to announce his next move.
+"Happy to join Mumbai City FC for the next four months," the player took to his social media handle to announce his next move.

 Heureux de rejoindre @MumbaiCityFC pour les 4 prochains mois 🇮🇳⚽️🇹🇳🤲🏼 pic.twitter.com/WiSMmHM1yc— Mohamed LARBI (@10MohamedLarbi) September 6, 2019